 2. The historic character of a property shall be retained and preserved.
 The removal of historic materials or alteration of features and spaces that characterize a property shall be avoided.

-Alterations to the historic building include replacement of historic wood columns, windows, and door; shingle replacement; and covering the original siding with shiplap.
-Windows will match existing, while the new siding profile may not be compatible with the historic structure.
-Depending on degree of articulation in new design, modern columns may be incompatible as well.
-Removal of fixtures and door trim at main elevation is not in keeping with the Standards.
+The proposed project removes minimal historic material.

 9. New additions, exterior alterations, or related new construction shall not destroy historic materials that characterize the property.
 The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural features to protect the historic integrity of the property and its environment.

-The proposed addition will remove a portion of the original house, as well as a 1948 addition.
-The proposed addition is differentiated from the historic structure by its contemporary roofline, materials, integrated garage, and fenestration patterns.
-Its size and scale render it only slightly visible from the street; however, its fenestration and flat roof are not compatible with the existing building.
+The proposed additions are differentiated by their two-story height, masonry cladding, and modern fenestration patterns.
+The window replacements at main façade are differentiated by their height and operability.
+The porch extension is less differentiated.
+The proposed additions are minimally visible from the street.

 10. New additions and adjacent or related new construction shall be undertaken in such a manner that if removed in the future, the essential form and integrity of the historic property and its environment would be unimpaired.

-If the addition were removed in the future, the historic house's façade in front of the ridgeline would remain intact; however, the rear of the building would need substantial repairs.
+If the proposed modifications were removed in the future, most of the building's form and integrity would remain.